Search box

 Search Bible text

 ERF Bibleserver offers many ways to search the Bible text.
-Type one or more words into the search box and send it with the Enter key.
-By default the search result lists the Bible verses in which all terms occur as a whole word.
+Enter one or more terms in the search field and confirm with the Enter key.
+By default, the search result shows the Bible verses that best match the search terms.

-ERF Bibleserver by default displays those verses as the search result in which all searched terms are contained (AND-link).
-If you also want to find verses which contain only one of several terms (OR-link), separate them in the search field with a comma.
+• By default, only verses that contain all the terms entered are displayed (AND link).
+If you also want to find verses that only contain one of several terms (OR link), separate the terms in the search field with a comma.

-Words can also be excluded from the search.
-This means that Bible verses will be displayed that contain the term A, but not the term B. This is possible by a minus sign before the word (e.g. Jesus -Christus).
+• Terms can also be specifically excluded.
+In this case, the search will display Bible verses that contain term A but not term B. This works with a minus sign in front of the word to be excluded (e.g. Jesus -Christ).

-You can find further settings like partial words within a word or searching through headings in the search filters.
-The corresponding funnel icon is displayed to the right of the search box.
+Further settings - such as searching for partial words within a word or searching through headings - can be found in the search filters (accessible via the funnel icon to the right of the search field).

-When searching for terms that contain umlauts, these can also be entered in the spelling without umlauts (e.g. Suende also finds Sünde).
+For search terms with umlauts, you can also enter them without umlauts (e.g. Suende also finds Sünde).

-The search for numbers from 1-12 also shows hits where the number is written out (e.g. 2 also finds two).
-This function is limited to German and English.
+The number search for numbers from 1 to 12 also finds the written-out form (e.g. 2 also finds two).
+This function is only available for German and English.